 5 Key Quantitative Takeaways (2025–2030):

-Download the full report to explore Gen AI agent adoption, efficiency benchmarks, and regulatory compliance ROI in the U.S. and EU markets.
+Download the full report to explore modular banking architectures, API adoption benchmarks, and BaaS-driven fintech scalability strategies in the U.S.